doctrine/phpcr-odm/docs/en/reference/basic-mapping.rst

 .. note::

     DateTime types are compared by reference, not by value.
-Doctrine updates this values if the reference changes and therefore behaves as if these objects are immutable value objects.
+Doctrine updates these values if the reference changes and therefore behaves as if these objects are immutable value objects.

 .. warning::